agahkarakuzu/bloom/README.md

-# Academic record manager
+# Orchid

+One of the most annoying tasks in academia is keeping your academic record up to date, creating lists in a specific style requested by funding agencies, etc.

+Orchid automates this process.

+## How it works

+> This is the second iteration of [bloom](https://github.com/emdupre/bloom).

 Your academic record is automatically populated from your [ORCID](https://orcid.org/about).
+That's it!

 * Update `src/components/data/author-info.json` with your information.
 * Deploy the site.

-> This is the second iteration of [bloom](https://github.com/emdupre/bloom).

 ## Build Setup